EALING ESTATE AGENT

 Buying a property in Ealing?

-According to Rightmove, the average price of a home in Ealing was £825,499 in 2020.
-Whilst that may sound in line with London pricing, that isn’t the cost of a small one bedroom flat.
-In fact, flats in Ealing sold for around £471,364 on average and £819,806 could buy you a terraced house.
+As per Rightmove, the average price of a home in Ealing was £825,499 in 2021.
+Despite being in line with London pricing, this price doesn't reflect the cost of small flats.
+On average, flats in Ealing sold for around £471,364 and a terraced house can be purchased for £819,806.

 Selling your property in Ealing?